Studentenverbindung: Organization

-Studentenverbindungen, especially older ones, often possess large mansions, the Verbindungshaus, in which active members live.
-It usually consists of a dormitory and common rooms for festivities, most notably the Kneipe (pub), celebrations regularly involving student songs and other traditions.
+Studentenverbindungen, especially older ones, often own a large mansion, the Verbindungshaus, in which active members live.
+It usually consists of a dormitory and common rooms for festivities—most notably the Kneipe (pub) gathering—celebrations regularly involving student songs and other traditions.

-One of the many benefits of joining a fraternity in Germany is the especially low pricing of the often high-quality rooms.
-Because Studentenverbindungen are much less prevalent in campus life in comparison to US fraternities, some actively try to recruit new members through these low-priced rooms.
-After a certain period, the Fuchsenzeit, these new members have the opportunity to learn the traditions.
-After successful completion of all necessary tests and examinations, they are usually accepted as full members.
+One of many benefits of joining a fraternity in Germany is the low pricing of often high-quality rooms.
+Because Studentenverbindungen are much less prevalent in campus life in comparison to US fraternities, some Studentenverbindungen actively attempt to recruit new members through these low-priced rooms.
+After a certain period—the Fuchsenzeit (lit. 'foxes' time'; a fraternity's term for the pledge period)—these new members have the opportunity to learn the fraternity's traditions.
+After successful completion of all necessary tests and examinations, these pledges are usually accepted as full members.

-Once finished with higher education and having started a career, the inactive Burschen are asked to resign from the fraternity's core members and become Alte Herren or Philister.
-This involves losing influence in active fraternity life and in voting in the core fraternity's democratic process, allowing younger generations to take their place.
-Major decisions, though, are still made by an annual Convent where every member, student or not, has at least one vote; the Alte Herren Commission (short AHC) which represent all Alte Herren usually have double votes and veto rights.
-They also take care of the financial overview and supervise the Verbindungshaus.
+After completing higher education and starting a career, the inactive full members are asked to resign from the fraternity's core membership and become alumni (Alte Herren or Philister).
+Those groups have less influence in active fraternity life and the core fraternity's democratic process, allowing younger generations to take their place.
+Major decisions, though, are still made by an annual Convent, where every member—student or not—has at least one vote; alumni usually have double votes and veto rights.
+Alumni may also handle the financial overview and supervise the Verbindungshaus.

-Furthermore, all Alte Herren are commonly asked to pay a certain annual sum to help sustain the fraternity fiscally, to actively participate in democratic decisions concerning only Alte Herren, and to pay regular visits to the fraternity's festivities.
+Furthermore, all alumni are commonly asked to perform three duties: pay a certain annual sum to help support and sustain the fraternity, actively participate in democratic decisions concerning only alumni, and regularly attend the fraternity's festivities.

-A notable characteristic of this structure is that the relationship between active members and Alte Herren is usually so close that even the youngest members are asked to address even their most decorated Alte Herren by Du, the intimate form of addressing someone in German, or even by their first names.
-This commonly includes referring to one another as "Verbindungsbruder" (Brother).
-As it is possible for any Verbindung to forge treaties with another, this may also be extended to members of other fraternities.
-This relationship between the old and the young allows young members to learn how to bear responsibilities themselves.
+An important characteristic of this structure is as follows: the relationship between active members and alumni is usually so close that even young members are asked to address highly-decorated alumni using Du (the informal version of "you") or their first names.
+This practice commonly includes referring to one another as Verbindungsbruder (fraternity brother).
+As any Verbindung can sign treaties with another Verbindung, this practice may be extended to members of other fraternities.
+This relationship between old and young members allows young members to learn how to handle fraternity responsibilities.